El Carmen

 The neighborhood is packed with character.
 Torres de Serranos and Torres de Quart frame its northern and western edges, while the Central Market and La Lonja de la Seda (a UNESCO World Heritage Site) anchor the south.
 Every corner hides a surprise - a hidden cocktail bar, a gallery opening, or a centuries-old frescoed ceiling above a modern cafe.

 Nightlife is a major draw.
-El Carmen transforms after dark with live music venues, flamenco bars, and a lively plaza scene.
+El Carmen transforms after dark with live music venues like Jimmy Glass Jazz Bar, a small jazz club running sets since 1991, plus flamenco bars and a lively plaza scene.
 This makes it ideal for younger expats and those who love to be in the thick of cultural action.
 The IVAM contemporary art museum and Carmen cultural centre host regular exhibitions and events.

 The trade-offs are real though.
 Apartments tend to be older with quirky layouts, natural light can be scarce on narrow streets, and tourist foot traffic peaks during Fallas and summer.
 If you prefer modern finishes and quiet evenings, look elsewhere - but if you crave atmosphere, El Carmen delivers.